ForesightsIT/C2/README.md

 ## Screencast Recording Documentation

-Below recordings links are for the MLSecOps demo of the actionable [production ready] project:

 - 1st MLSecOps Project (C2) Screencast Demo in 5 mins: https://vimeo.com/510089284
 - 1st MLSecOps Project (C2) Screencast Demo in 10 mins: https://vimeo.com/510089644

+Above recordings' links were for the MLSecOps demo of the entire process of the actionable [production ready] project; , including showcasing of:
+- Working deployed ML model endpoint.
+- Deployed Pipeline.
+- Available AutoML Model.
+- Successful API requests to the endpoint with a JSON payload.

 ## Required Screenshots' Documentation